How to get tickets for Eurovision 2023

 First look: Eurovision 2023’s ‘cyber’ stage features secret nod to Birmingham

-Tickets for the nine live shows at this year’s Eurovision Song Contest will go on sale next week.
+Tickets for the nine live shows at this year’s Eurovision Song Contest go on sale today (Tuesday 7 March).

-Fans hoping to see one of six previews and three televised shows at the ACC Liverpool arena will need to head to Ticketmaster’s website from noon on Tuesday (7 March).
+Fans hoping to see one of six previews and three televised shows at the ACC Liverpool arena will need to head to Ticketmaster’s website from noon .

 Tickets range from £30 to £290 for the semi-final shows and from £80 to £380 for the grand final shows, which are being hosted in the north-west city after the UK was chosen to host the competition on behalf of war-torn 2022 winner Ukraine.